ProfastSupply/marketplace/stock_return/README.md

 1. Go to a completed delivery (Inventory → Deliveries)
 2. Click "Return" button
-3. In the return wizard, click "Return Max Quantities"
+3a.
+In the return wizard, enter a quantity and click "Return Inputted Quantities" or 3b.
+Click "Return Max Quantities" to return the entire delivery
 4. The return is created and opened automatically

 ## License